LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 FLOAT = (DECINTEGER ["."
 DECINTEGER] ["e" INTEGER] IDENT = (ALPHA / "$" / "_") *(ALPHA / DIGIT / "$" / "_").
 ESCSEQ = "\" ("x" HEXINTEGER \ DECINTEGER \ "n" \ "t" \ "r" \ <"> \ "\" \ "e" \ "'")
+UNICODEESC = "\u" HEXINTEGER
 STRING = <">*( CHAR \ ESCSEQ)<">
+WIDESTRING = L<">*(CHAR \ ESCSEQ \ UNICODEESC )
+UNICODESTRING = (u8 \ u \ U) <">*(CHAR \ ESCSEQ \ UNICODEESC) <">
 LITCHAR = "'"(CHAR \ ESCSEQ) "'"
+WIDECHAR = L"'" (CHAR \ ESCSEQ \ UNICODEESC ) "'"
+UNICODECHAR = (u \ U) "'" (CHAR \ ESCSEQ \ UNICODEESC ) "'"
+BOOLEANLITERAL = "true" \ "false"
 POWEROFTWO = DECINTEGER
 ```

-When Parsing Numerical Escapes, the character shall be interpreted according to the execution charset, except that
+When Parsing Numerical Escapes,
+ the character shall be interpreted according to the execution charset for normal strings and character literals,
+ according to the extended execution charset for wide string and character literals,
+ and according to the unicode character set for unicode string and character literals,
-the escape sequence `\0` shall always parse as the Nul Character.
+ except that the escape sequence `\0` shall always parse as the Nul Character.
+ If a character in a unicode string or unicode character literal cannot be represented as a valid unicode character or surrogate pair,
+  the program is ill-formed.
+ If a character in a unicode character literal cannot be represented as a single code point in the encoding,
+  the program is ill-formed (for example, if it requires a surrogate pair).

+ If a character in a unicode escape in a Wide String or Wide Character literal cannot be represented
+  as a character in the extended execution charset or a sequence of characters,
+  the file is ill-formed (only a single character may appear in a Wide Character Literal).

 POWEROFTWO only parses numbers which are a power of two.